 Blue Nile does not provide images of the diamonds which they sell as seen through the various reflector scopes, but I don’t really need them to determine that the optical symmetry of this diamond is not up to par with the likes of Brian Gavin Signature, Crafted by Infinity, or Whiteflash A Cut Above, despite Blue Nile’s claim that all of their Signature round diamonds are “Hearts and Arrows Diamonds”.

-Now allow your eyes to move clockwise around the diamond, comparing the shape of each heart to the one located in the twelve o’clock position, and notice how each one of them differs in size and shape.
-You might also notice a difference in the length and width of the pavilion main facets which make up the eight pointed star that extends outwards from the center of the diamond to the girdle edge between each heart.
+Now allow your eyes to move clockwise around the diamond, comparing the shape of each heart to the one located in the twelve o’clock position.
+Then, notice how each one of them differs in size and shape.
+You might also notice a difference in the length and width of the pavilion main facets which make up the eight-pointed star that extends outwards from the center of the diamond to the girdle edge between each heart.

 Now if you look closely at the pavilion mains of the diamond on the ASET diagram provided on the diamond grading report, and compare those to the pavilion mains for the three diamonds which I’ve given the green light so far, you should be able to see that the pavilion mains of the diamond appear thinner and there is a bit more space separating the hearts from the arrowheads positioned beneath them.
 Hmmm, something to think about.